-As a researcher with the Australian Autism CRC, she contributed to the national needs analysis project and has led UOW partner with the CRC in co-production of research with autistic community members and their families.
+As a researcher with the Australian Autism CRC, Amanda has contributed to the national needs analysis project and has led UOW partner with the CRC in co-production of research with autistic community members and their families.
 She is committed to community-based research with a focus on leadership and facilitation of inclusive cultures and practice that empower students and families to exercise agency in their lives.
-She has completed several large-scale projects examining the role of leaders in inclusive education reform and the decision-making processes utilised by stakeholders to support students with a range of needs.
+Amanda has completed several large-scale projects examining the role of leaders in inclusive education reform and the decision-making processes utilised by stakeholders to support students with a range of needs.

 She has led the development of a community of practice in which autistic adults, family members and service providers have worked together to identify factors and practices that influence their ability to exercise agency in different settings.
 This group is now developing a framework to support autistic individuals to demonstrate greater self-determination as they move from childhood through adolescence and into adulthood.